virtualninjach/dockerNotes/README.md

 If we want to load that Docker container from the archived tar file in the future, we can use the docker load command:

 docker load --input verse_gapminder.tar

+Getting the IP Address of a Running Container docker inspect <containerNameOrId> | grep '"IPAddress"' | head -n 1